eoli3n/vagrant-pxe/README.md

 PXE server's installation script is ``config/setup.sh``.
 All required files are in ``config/ressources``.
-Default pxe configuration load syslinux with a menu to boot local disk.
+Default pxe configuration load pxelinux with a menu to boot local disk.

 ## Run PXE server